sammonsjl/kubernetes-the-hard-way/docs/11-deploy-liferay.md

 ## Infrastructure Deployment

-In this section serveral infrastructure components will be deployed to support deployment in the Kubernetes cluster.
+In this section several infrastructure components will be deployed to support deployment in the Kubernetes cluster.

 ### Calico CNI

-The Calico CNI plugin provides a container network infrastrucure provides a network for services to communicate with each other.
+The Calico CNI plugin provides a container network infrastructure provides a network for services to communicate with each other.
 Once deployed the Kubernetes node state will switch to Ready indicating they are ready for deployment.

 [//]: # (host:controlplane01)